The ACLU Response to Ferguson

 In the Courts

-The ACLU and ACLU of Missouri have been working diligently to shed light on what transpired in Feguson, as well to protect First Amendment rights for the community and media.
+The ACLU and ACLU of Missouri have been working diligently to shed light on what transpired in Ferguson, as well to protect First Amendment rights for the community and media.
 The ACLU of Missouri has filed two Missouri Sunshine Law suits to receive copies of the incident reports from both the St. Louis County and the Ferguson Police Departments, which have both to date refused to turn over the reports that should contain important details regarding the shooting, and are key to a fair and just investigation.

 Statements and Letters